Applying to the dental hygiene program

 Yes - You will need to submit all new documentation, using DHCAS.

 If I am not accepted into the dental hygiene program, can I be accepted to VCU for another program?

 No – if you are not accepted into the dental hygiene program and wish to enter a different program at VCU, you must apply to that program separately.

 When will I know if I have been admitted into the program?

 The Dental Hygiene Admissions Committee begins the selection process in March prior to the fall semester when each new junior class begins.
 Admission to the dental hygiene program is selective and requires more than meeting certain course or grade point average requirements.
 The admissions committee takes into account a number of candidate factors including academic credentials, letters of recommendation, a personal statement, motivation and other information submitted by the candidate.
-Before a final decision is rendered, a candidate may be required to attend a personal or group interview with the admissions committee – the student will be notified by mail should an interview be necessary.
-Applicants will be notified of acceptance by postal mail no later than April 30.
+Before a final decision is rendered, a candidate may be required to attend a personal or group interview with the admissions committee – the student will be notified by e-mail should an interview be necessary.
+Applicants will be notified of acceptance by e-mail no later than April 30.